 To minimise frequency congestion it is desirable that transmissions are kept to the minimum, both in application and in content, and that 'aviation English' is used.
 But bear in mind that dissemination of important safety information is vital.
 Pilots must judge when and what transmissions should be made in the interests of both safe, expeditious traffic flow and minimum frequency congestion.
 All transmissions must be short but understandable, bearing in mind that Australian idiom may not be comprehensible to all persons receiving the transmission.
 Be aware the Australian flight training industry attracts many students from overseas and all pilots should do what they can to support that industry and its students.

-The 10 nm radius of the 'vicinity' encloses more than 1000 square kilometres of territory which is likely to contain other airfields, private airstrips (and paddocks) used for recreational and agricultural operations, any of which may, or may not, appear in ERSA or other airfield guides.
-When aerodromes are in close proximity they are usually allocated the same CTAF, but that is not always so and only the pilot can judge the best time to make the appropriate frequency changes when operating in the vicinity.
+The 10 nm radius of the 'vicinity' encloses more than 1000 square kilometres of territory which is likely to contain other airfields, private airstrips (and paddocks) used for recreational operations and agricultural work, any of which may, or may not, appear in ERSA or other airfield guides.
+When aerodromes are in close proximity they are usually allocated the same CTAF, but that is not always so and only the pilot can judge the best time to make the appropriate frequency changes when operating in the vicinity of more than one landing area.

-However CAR 166D allows CASA to 'designate' particular non-controlled aerodromes and CAR 166E requires that, if the aerodrome listing shown in ERSA FAC describes the airfield as 'CERT' or 'REG' or 'MIL' or is a 'designated non-controlled aerodrome'*, then the carriage and use of VHF radio — confirmed to be functioning on the designated frequency — is mandatory for all aircraft operating in the vicinity and, of course, the pilot of an RA-Aus aircraft must hold a RA-Aus radio operator endorsement.
-See AIP ENR 1.1 sub-section 20.1 link below.
+CAR 166E requires that, if the aerodrome listing shown in ERSA FAC describes the airfield as 'CERT' or 'REG' or 'MIL' or is a 'designated non-controlled aerodrome'*, then the carriage and use of VHF radio — confirmed to be functioning on the designated frequency — is mandatory for all aircraft operating in the vicinity and, of course, the pilot of an RA-Aus aircraft must hold a RA-Aus radio operator endorsement.
 There are about 300 such civilian certified or registered airfields in Australia, all of which usually have scheduled regional RPT movements.
-I have compiled a listing in text file format of those CASR Part 139 certified aerodromes and registered aerodromes but it may not reflect current status, so check ERSA.
+I have compiled a listing in text file format of those CASR Part 139 certified aerodromes and registered aerodromes but it will not reflect current status, so check ERSA.
 Carriage of VHF radio is usually not mandatory within the vicinity of the other non-controlled airfields — unless a temporary notam is current — though highly recommended.
 But all radio-equipped (hand-held or fixed installation) aircraft must maintain a listening watch and must be prepared to broadcast on the CTAF or the Multicom frequency 126.7 MHz.

 *Note: prior to about 2006 'designated non-controlled aerodromes' were commonly known as 'CTAF(R)s'; in the 1990s they were 'MBZs' – mandatory broadcast zones.